 The Committee selectively grants restricted stock units in order to provide a retention incentive.
 These career shares vest completely on a single date several years into the future.
-The Committee considers each year whether to make any such grants, to whom to make such grants and the size of any such grants.
-None of the NEOs received a career share grant in 2017.
+The Committee considers each year whether to make any such grants.
+None of the NEOs received a career share grant in 2018.

-Deferred Compensation Plans
+Retirement and Deferred Compensation Plans

 ManpowerGroup maintains tax-qualified 401(k) plans for its U.S. employees.
-For compliance reasons, once an executive is deemed to be "highly compensated" within the meaning of Section 414(q) of the Internal Revenue Code, the executive is no longer eligible to participate in ManpowerGroup's 401(k) plans except for "catch-up" contributions for employees over 50.
+For compliance reasons, once an executive is deemed to be "highly compensated" within the meaning of Section 414(q) of the Internal Revenue

+Code, the executive is no longer eligible to participate in ManpowerGroup's 401(k) plans except for "catch-up" contributions for employees over 50.
 ManpowerGroup maintains a separate non-qualified savings plan for "highly compensated" employees, including eligible executives.
 The non-qualified plan provides similar benefits to the tax-qualified 401(k) plans, including a Company match and enhanced matching contribution.
 However, the nonqualified savings plan is a poor substitute because of the inflexibility as to the timing of the payouts and taxability of the retirement benefits relative to a qualified plan.
 Furthermore, the plan benefits are unsecured and subject to risk of forfeiture in bankruptcy.
 The Committee maintains this program in an effort to provide NEOs with reasonably competitive benefits to those in the competitive market.